Dr Alistair Shepherd

 Currently, Alistair is working on two articles and is developing his next larger research project.

-First, an article on CSDP, EU Strategic Autonomy, and EU power in the Context of the War in Ukraine.
+First, an article on CSDP, EU Strategic Autonomy, and Strategic Culture in the Context of the War in Ukraine.
 While the war has galvanised efforts to develop CSDP’s strategic autonomy, longstanding obstacles of political will, funding, prioritisation, and capabilities continue to undermine the EU’s ability to realise it’s ambitions.
-At the same time, efforts to enhance CSDP, respond to Russia’s aggression, and address the wider transboundary threat environment have continued to push the EU toward a less normative and a more geopolitical approach, yet it currently sits in limbo between the two.
+Strategic culture is a key factor behind these obstacles and the EU's limited progress.
+Similarly, efforts to enhance CSDP, respond to Russia’s aggression, and address the wider transboundary threat environment continue to be shaped by strategic and pull the EU in differing directions.

 Second, Alistair is in the early stages of a paper on the ways in which the EU has discursively and in practice contributed to the emergence of a nexus between security, migration, and development.
 The EU has collectively securitised migration in a way that increasingly interconnects what were traditionally internally and externally oriented departments, agencies, and institutions, and internally and externally policy tools and capabilities (notably civilian and military tools), in the pursuit of a ‘comprehensive approach’ to migration as a transboundary security threat.